fidelity/kconnect/docs/book/src/commands/to.md

   # Reconnect based on an history id - history id can be found using kconnect ls
   kconnect to 01EM615GB2YX3C6WZ9MCWBDWBF

-  # Re-connect interactively from history list
+  # Reconnect interactively from history list
   kconnect to

-  # Re-connect to current cluster (this is useful for renewing credentials)
+  # Reconnect to current cluster (this is useful for renewing credentials)
   kconnect to -
   OR
   kconnect to LAST